FaberTheCatgirl/Kobra/README.md

 * Official copies of the games (only the latest copies from official distributors are tested)

 ## Current plans
-* Possible implementation of ripping Infinity Ward (IW3/IW4/IW5/IW6/IW7) and Sledgehammer-based (S1, S2, H1, H2) FXs using the implementation of ZoneTool
+* Possible implementation of ripping Infinity Ward (IW1/IW2/IW3/IW4/IW5/IW6/IW7) and Sledgehammer-based (S1, S2, H1, H2) FXs using the implementation of [ZoneTool](https://github.com/ZoneTool/zonetool)
-* Build Mecha inside of Greyhound, for easier sound ripping...
+* Build Mecha inside of Kobra, for easier sound ripping...
-* Figure out Parasyte source code to get COD: Online support working, for models + anim ripping (using Momo5502's IFS ripping tools to rip the Models + Anims)
+* Figure out the Parasyte source code to get COD: Online support working, for models + anim ripping (using [Momo5502](https://github.com/momo5502)'s IFS ripping tools to rip the Models + Anims)

 The following tools/plugins are required/recommended for some assets/games: